Ma-Pe-Ma/Lode-Runner-2020/ReadMe.md

 - Demo in main menu is not implented :(

 ### Summarizing what I did not create in this project:
-- The game logic (naturally..)
-- The textures (I found them on the web they were ripped from the nes cartridge)
+- The textures (I found them on the web they were ripped from the NES cartridge)
 - The soundeffects/music (some of them are form online sources but the rest were recorded by me with the help of an emulator)
 - Guard AI (the AI is the same as the original it was published in a book which I couldn't get but I found it in an other [remake](https://github.com/SimonHung/LodeRunner) and I translated it back to C++)
 - Level design - same as original but copied from the aforementioned remake
+- The game logic (naturally...)

-Every other feature was developed by me using existing libraries.
+Every other feature was developed by me (using existing libraries).

 ## Compilation help